GAM-team/GAM/wiki/GamUpdates.md

 See [Downloads-Installs-GAM7](https://github.com/GAM-team/GAM/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 7.21.02

+GAM now builds on macOS 26 Tahoe and properly identifies the OS.

+A custom build of the cryptography library is no longer needed for Windows arm64 builds as the project now releases their own build for the OS.

+Upgrade to OpenSSL 3.5.3 latest

 ### 7.21.01

 Replaced datetime, dateutil, calendar and iso8601 Python libraries with arrow library.